QuantEcon/lecture-python-intro/lectures/cagan_adaptive.md

 Like the model in {doc}`cagan_ree`, the model asserts that when a government persistently spends more than it collects in taxes and prints money to finance the shortfall, it puts upward pressure on the price level and generates persistent inflation.

-Instead of the "perfect foresight" or "rational expectations" version of the model in {doc}`cagan_ree`, our model in the present lecture is an "adaptive expectations"  version of a model that Philip Cagan {cite}`Cagan`  used to study the monetary dynamics of hyperinflations.
+Instead of the "perfect foresight" or "rational expectations" version of the model in {doc}`cagan_ree`, our model in the present lecture is an "adaptive expectations"  version of a model that  {cite}`Cagan`  used to study the monetary dynamics of hyperinflations.

 It combines these components: